rosedu/techblog/posts/2012/01/17/ifconfig-vs-iproute.md

 its biggest strength: its age. `ifconfig` has been out and used for so long that it's very hard to put it away.
-Still many scripts in the heart of Linux distributions rely on `ifconfig` to work and most system administrators are used to the ifconfig command and it's hard to move them to something new and unfamiliar.
-A lot of tutorials on the Internet about network configuration teach ifconfig and not iproute2 to beginners.
-For example, LPIC-1, one of the biggest Linux Certification out there, still requires ifconfig skills for passing the exam and barely mentiones iproute2.
+Still many scripts in the heart of Linux distributions rely on `ifconfig` to work and most system administrators are used to the `ifconfig` command and it's hard to move them to something new and unfamiliar.
+A lot of tutorials on the Internet about network configuration teach `ifconfig` and not `iproute2`  to beginners.
+For example, LPIC-1, one of the biggest Linux Certification out there, still requires `ifconfig` skills for passing the exam and barely mentiones `iproute2`.

-When released, iproute2 had at least one advantage over ifconfig, and that was the feature of interacting with the IPv6 stack while ifconfig was only for IPv4.
-But since then, fans of ifconfig patched it so it could also be IPv6 ready.
+When released, `iproute2`  had at least one advantage over `ifconfig`, and that was the feature of interacting with the IPv6 stack while `ifconfig` was only for IPv4.
+But since then, fans of `ifconfig` patched it so it could also be IPv6 ready.

 But other features were not replicated.
-In old Linux Kernels, an interface could have only one IP address, so in ifconfig you could configure only one IP address on an interfaces.
-In newer kernels, each interface has a list of addresses and iproute2 via the NetLink interface can manage them.
-Lastly, ifconfig versions still rely on the idea of subinterfaces to provide more than one address on an interfaces.
+In old Linux Kernels, an interface could have only one IP address, so in `ifconfig` you could configure only one IP address on an interfaces.
+In newer kernels, each interface has a list of addresses and `iproute2`  via the NetLink interface can manage them.
+Lastly, `ifconfig` versions still rely on the idea of subinterfaces to provide more than one address on an interfaces.

-So, given all these arguments, iproute2 should be declared the winner.
+So, given all these arguments, `iproute2`  should be declared the winner.
 But it's not that easy.
-Just like in the case of IPv4 vs IPv6, where the latter one is the obvious choice, iproute2 will eventually replace ifconfig.
-Only it's going to take a long time for that to happen, so net-tools will still be around for some time, but they will be eventually phased out.
+Just like in the case of IPv4 vs IPv6, where the latter one is the obvious choice, `iproute2`  will eventually replace `ifconfig`.
+Only it's going to take a long time for that to happen, so `net-tools` will still be around for some time, but they will be eventually phased out.